alexkowsik/project-euler/README.md

 # project-euler
-My solutions to the problems from ProjectEuler.net
+My solutions to the problems from ProjectEuler.net in C++

 Currently solved problems: 1-17, 20

 Needed files can be found at /files/